ewaldmire/ascender/docs/docsite/rst/upgrade_migration/upgrade_to_ees.rst

 ..
 Important::

-    When upgrading, it is highly recommended to always rebuild on top of the base |ee| that corresponds to the climber version you are using.
+    When upgrading, it is highly recommended to always rebuild on top of the base |ee| that corresponds to the ascender version you are using.
 See :ref:`ug_build_ees` for more information.

 .. _mesh_topology_ee: